stillinbeta/srecon-k8s-tutorial/tutorial5.md

 # Tutorial 5 (controller-manager)

 [`kube-controller-manager`][cm] is responsible for synchronizing state between api server and the real world.
-The API server is responsible for recording the desired state of the cluster, then the controller manager is responsible for actualizing it.
+The API server is responsible for recording the desired state of the cluster, then the controller manager is responsible for realizing it.

 As the name suggests, the controller manager is not just one application.
 Rather, it's a single binary with a number of different components built into it.